Rolfing® Press Coverage, Articles, and Research

 - Consistently, parents reported the children had increased confidence, better verbal expression, more self-control and less destructive behavior.

-- Rolfing is an effective means to address conditions such as cerebral palsy or scoliosis.
+- Rolfing is a helpful adjunct to other treatments in conditions such as cerebral palsy or scoliosis.